iuscl-ide/emdepub/org.emdepub/emdepub-projects/emdepub-project-test-1/src/main/resources/samples/Codes.md

    closer to original pegdown HTML block parsing behavior use the method which takes a boolean strictHtml argument:

+- First line
+- Second
+- Default flexmark-java pegdown emulation uses less strict HTML block parsing which interrupts an HTML block on a blank line.
+Pegdown only interrupts an HTML block on a blank line if all tags in the HTML block are closed.
+To get closer to original pegdown HTML block parsing behavior use the method which takes a boolean strictHtml argument:

 ### Java

 ``` java